Linux Operating systems provide the ability to track system calls with

 -o option.
 Then we can read the file with

 Trace Already Running Process

 We have created new processes to trace in previous examples.
-But there are some situations we want to trace all ready fired and running process.
+But there are some situations we want to trace all ready fired and running processes.
 For example we have web servers running Apache and we want to trace Apache.
-How can we trace all ready running process?
-First we will find our process PID.
+How can we trace all ready running processes?
+First, we will find our process PID.

 $ ps -C snapd